farhansadikgalib/any_image_view/example/README.md

 ## Features

 - Display images from different sources: network, local files [XFile, File], Lottie, SVGs etc.
-- Customization options for image properties such as height, width, color, fit, border radius etc.
+- Customization options for image properties such as height, width, fit, border radius etc.
 - Placeholder image support for cases where the image is not available.
 - Support for onTap callback for user interaction.
 - Additional features like margin, border radius, and border styles.